Inverting Self-Organizing Maps: A Unified Activation-Based Framework: Inverting Self--Organizing Maps

-We work with \emph{squared} distances because $a_j(z)$ has linear first–order variation, $\mathrm{d}a_j(z)=2(z-w_j)^\top \mathrm{d}z$, yielding a well–conditioned local Jacobian.
-Moreover, subtracting any reference activation $a_r(z)$ removes the common quadratic term $\|z\|^2$, exposing an \emph{affine} dependence on $z$ that will be crucial for exact inversion.
-The mapping $f:\mathbb{R}^D \!\to\! \mathbb{R}^N$, $f(z)=a(z)$, encodes the geometric relationship between the input and all prototypes and can be interpreted as the activation state of the SOM when exposed to $z$.
-Recovering $z$ from its distances to a sufficiently rich set of prototypes is a standard consequence of Euclidean distance geometry and multilateration (e.g., \citep{blumenthal1953distance, gower1985properties, liberti2014euclidean, meyer2021solving}).

-A key property of $f$ is its equivariance under rigid motions of the prototype set: for any translation $t\in\mathbb{R}^D$ and rotation $R\in O(D)$,

-Hence, the activations are invariant under joint translations and rotations of $(z,\{w_j\})$, and only the \emph{relative} configuration of prototypes matters for inversion.
+We work with \emph{squared} distances because $a_j(z)$ has linear first--order variation, $\mathrm{d}a_j = 2(z-w_j)^\top \mathrm{d}z$, yielding a well--conditioned local Jacobian.
+Moreover, subtracting any reference activation $a_r(z)$ removes the common quadratic term $\|z\|^2$, exposing an \emph{affine} dependence on $z$ that is crucial for exact inversion.
+The mapping $f\!:\mathbb{R}^D \!\to\! \mathbb{R}^N$, $f(z)=a(z)$, can be interpreted as the activation state of the SOM when exposed to~$z$.
+Recovering $z$ from its distances to a sufficiently rich set of references is a standard consequence of Euclidean distance geometry and multilateration \citep{blumenthal1953distance, gower1985properties, liberti2014euclidean, meyer2021solving}.
+The activations are moreover invariant under rigid motions of the prototype set (Appendix~\ref{supp:equivariance}), so only the relative configuration of prototypes matters for inversion.